EPFL-Center-for-Imaging/mousetumornet/README.md

 ## Carbon footprint of this project

-As per the online tool [*Green algorithms*](http://calculator.green-algorithms.org/), the footprint of training our model was estimated to be 105 g CO2e.
+As per the online tool [*Green algorithms*](http://calculator.green-algorithms.org/), the footprint of training the mouse tumor net model was estimated to be 105 g CO2e.

 ## Citing